 Atty.
 Karl Carumba then facilitated a deeper discussion of the cases, identifying areas for engagements and actions and defining ways to advance the land rights agenda.

-[Feature photo: Jamel Ann Caylan of Kilos Ka discussing the objectives and program of the 2-day workshop.]
+[Feature photo above: Jamel Ann Caylan of Kilos Ka discussing the objectives and program of the 2-day workshop.
+Please click on any photo below to zoom and see captions.]